Elementary School Handbooks

 Personal Data

 The accuracy of your child’s personal data is very important.
 For example, it may be necessary to reach the parent during the school day in an emergency.
-Please notify the office of any changes in your phone number, address, place of employment, physician and person to call in an emergency if you are not available.

 Photo Policy